Chapter 16

 7-8 … Even the Apostle Paul and those who were with him worked.
 They did this so they could provide for their own physical needs.

-9 … The Apostle Paul is telling us that as an Apostle he had the right to expect the church to provide him the finances for his food, clothing and shelter (to see this please read 1 Corinthians 9:1-14).
-However, to be an example of how the born again believer in Jesus Christ should live and behave, Paul did not exercise this right.
-Instead the Apostle Paul worked as we should.
+9 … The Apostle Paul is telling us that as an Apostle he had the right to expect the church to provide him the finances for his food, clothing and shelter.
+However, to be an example of how the born again believer in Jesus Christ should live Paul did not exercise this right.
+Instead the Paul worked as we should.
+To expand upon this we go to what he wrote to the church in Corinth.

 10 … Notice the command: If anyone will not work, neither shall he eat.